 After getting more and more comments about making money, breaking out of the middle class and generating passive income we decided to read a few popular personal finance blogs.
-The first step was realizing that most of these blogs encourage you to live a boring life by focusing on net worth instead of the much more important number, Adjusted Lifetime Spending.
+The first step was realizing that most of these blogs encourage you to live a boring life by focusing on net worth instead of Adjusted Lifetime Spending.

 A quick digression.

 After an hour or so of reading personal finance blogs it became irritating.
 So irritating that we’re going to go ahead and outline every single piece of terrible advice you are receiving.
 Lets begin.

 Bogus Rule #1 Save 10% of Your Income: Anyone who gives out this sort of advice is making a cruel joke, is broke or is a liar.
 One of these.
 The 10% rule does not work because your income should increase over time.
 If you save 10% of your income for life and your income never increases, you will be able to “retire” (see die) at the ripe old age of 60+ with the exact same standard of living… if you want to call it living.